Love taking pictures? You won’t want to miss out on these Instagrammable places in Bangkok that will help you go viral online!

 Who knew a coffeehouse chain could ever be so photogenic?

-From the outside, the building structure itself looks like a giant Christmas tree.
-If you were to stand inside and look up, you can see an intricate glass design that somewhat resembles lotus petals.
+From the outside, the building structure resembles a giant Christmas tree.
+If you were to stand inside and look up, you can see an intricate glass design that is reminiscent of lotus petals.

 Unique Restaurants